Interested in working in/with the Culpepper lab? Please read this before emailing Prof. Culpepper.

 (3) Train scientists/engineers to make and use them via collaboration and professional classes

-We are creative, hard core, hands-on people that meld advanced engineering and basic science to produce new concepts which change the paradigm for specific machine technologies, thereby enabling rapid advances.
-We develop understanding of the fundamental issues that dominate/limit these technologies, then create the practical knowledge/tools/theory/proof that engineers need to rapidly design/employ them at scale and acceptable cost.
+We are creative, hands-on people that meld advanced engineering and science to produce new concepts that change paradigms and enable rapid advances.
+We develop understanding of the fundamental issues that dominate/limit these technologies, then create the practical knowledge/tools/theory/proof that engineers need to rapidly design/employ and scale them at acceptable cost.
 We apply this work to advanced machine technologies that:

 Make (e.g. manufacturing, machine tools, rapid prototyping, fixturing, etc…)